 Excellent communication, organizational and office skills are a must.
 Computer knowledge essential (Microsoft Office).
 Theater, Dance, Music, Arts Administration, or Production majors preferred but not required.
 Must be detail-oriented, and capable of working under pressure and on multiple jobs simultaneously.
 Must have initiative and enthusiasm.

-To Apply for a Curatorial internship or fellowship e-mail resume and letter of interest to:
+To apply for a Curatorial and Development internships or Curatorial fellowship e-mail resume and letter of interest to:

 Letter of interest must include the following: which internship you would like to apply for, what you would like to learn from your internship, the dates you will be available, and approximately how many hours per week you are willing to devote to your internship.